 As defined by the United Nations, least developed countries (LDCs) are low-income countries that face significant challenges in their efforts to develop a sustainable and self-supporting economy.
 There are currently 46 LDC countries, the majority of which are located in Africa, and to a lesser extent, South America and Asia/Oceania.

-Country development is based on the Human Development Index (HDI), an index used to rank countries and is quantified by looking at a country’s human development such as life expectancy, education, and per capita income indicators.
-HDI places countries on a scale of 0-1 and categorizes them into one of four levels of human development: low human developed (0-.55), medium human development (.55-.70), high human development (.70-80), and very high human development (.80-1.0).
+One of the most respected at-a-glance metrics used to measure a country's level of development is the U.N.'s Human Development Index (HDI).
+This global index tracks and compares more than 150 global indicators, such as life expectancy, education, and per capita income, then combines them to create a single "human development" value for more than 150 countries all over the world.
+HDI places each country on a scale of 0-1 (with 1.000 being the best possible score and 0.000 the worst) and categorizes them into one of four levels of human development: low human development (0-.55), medium human development (.55-.70), high human development (.70-.80), and very high human development (.80-1.0).

+On the other hand, some countries still have far to go.
 According to the Human Development Index, Niger is the least developed country in the world with an HDI of .354.
-Niger has widespread malnutrition and 44.1% of people live below to the poverty line.
-Additionally, Niger has the highest birth rate in the world of 7.4 births per woman and the result is a growing population contributing further to widespread poverty.
+Niger is afflicted with widespread malnutrition and 44.1% of its people live below the poverty line.
+Additionally, Niger has the highest fertility rate in the world of 6.8 births per woman of childbearing age, which greatly outpaces the country's death rate.
+As a result, Nigeria's population continues to grow, which increases demand on the country's struggling economy and infrastructure and contributes further to widespread poverty.
 Droughts have stunted agricultural and economic growth, and the country is plagued by conflict with the militant Islamist group Boko Haram.